Babe Ruth: Emergence as a hitter

 Ruth pitched a league-leading 35 complete games and went 24–13 with a 2.01 ERA and six shutouts in 1917, but the Sox finished in second place in the league, nine games behind the Chicago White Sox in the standings.
-On June 23 at Washington, when home plate umpire 'Brick' Owens called the first four pitches as balls, Ruth was ejected from the game and threw a punch at him, and was later suspended for ten days and fined $100.
+On June 23 at Washington, when home plate umpire 'Brick' Owens called the first four pitches as balls, Ruth was ejected from the game and threw a punch at him, for which Ruth was suspended for ten days and fined $100.
 Ernie Shore was called in to relieve Ruth, and was allowed eight warm-up pitches.
 The runner who had reached base on the walk was caught stealing, and Shore retired all 26 batters he faced to win the game.
-Shore's feat was listed as a perfect game for many years.
+Until 1991, this was listed as a perfect game for Ernie Shore.
 In 1991, Major League Baseball's (MLB) Committee on Statistical Accuracy amended it to be listed as a combined no-hitter.
 In 1917, Ruth was used little as a batter, other than for his plate appearances while pitching, and hit .325 with two home runs.